ZuffyMC/QuickDeal/README.md

 ---

-## Support
+## 🧩 Support

 Found a bug or have a suggestion?

-Please open a GitHub Issue and include your QuickDeal version, server version, Java version, economy plugin, error logs, and steps to reproduce.
+Please open a GitHub Issue and include:

+* QuickDeal version
+* Server version
+* Java version
+* Economy plugin
+* Error logs
+* Steps to reproduce

 ---

-## Source Code Notice
+## 📄 Source Code Notice

 This repository is used for QuickDeal documentation, issue tracking, and support.